Democracy's Quiet Math Problem — Shiny Side Out

 55.2%

-Labor — House of Representatives seats62.7%
+Labor — House of Representatives seats62.7% (94 seats)

-Where Left and Right Came From — and Where They've Ended Up
+Where Left and Right Came From — And Where They've Ended Up

 The terms "left" and "right" in politics are among the most used and least examined in public discourse.
 If you press someone to define them precisely, the conversation gets complicated fast.
 That's not a failure of understanding — it's a reflection of how genuinely those concepts have shifted over the past century.